The 5 Best Classic Number 10s in Football Right Now

 Note: We are making a distinction between a classic number 10 footballer and a playmaker.
 For that reason, regardless of the number of goals or assists, some world-class midfielders are not on the list.

-5 Marco Reus (Borussia Dortmund)
+5 Marco Reus (LA Galaxy)

 German football managers are the most popular tacticians in the world at present.
 Still, it’s interesting to note how Bundesliga continues to produce classic number 10 footballers that play at the highest level.
 One such enganche is veteran Borussia Dortmund player Marco Reus.